pulviscriptor/duplogger/README.md

  - `Duplogger.colors` - colors that available for `log.colorize` and rotation array.
 You can delete/add/modify colors.
 Check `duplogger.js`
  - `Duplogger.colors_rotate` - array of color names for rotation.
 Every instance of `Duplogger` will use new color from list.
- - `Duplogger.stdout` - `function(text)` - you can create your oun function that will receive `stdout` so you can save/send it somewhere.
+ - `Duplogger.stdout` - `function(text)` - you can create your own function that will receive `stdout` so you can save/send it somewhere.
  - `Duplogger.stderr` - same as `Duplogger.stdout` but for `stderr`
  - `Duplogger.getNewColor(id)` - function that rotates color.
 You can replace it with your own to generate colors based on `id`.
 Return color name.
  - `Duplogger.in_tty` - `true/false` - enable/disable colors.
 Check more detailed explanation below.